Weed Killer Found In Kids At Higher Levels Than Parents

 READ: Could A New Cell Tower Hurt You Financially?
 CBS13 Investigates

+Monsanto questioned the small sample size of volunteers tested by CEH and said in a statement that reported results are “are thousands of times below strict exposure limits set by safety authorities” for adults.

-While there are established occupational exposure limits for adults, there’s no established safe level for kids for exposure or the amount of the chemical inside their body.
+While there are established occupational exposure limits for adults, there is no established safe level in kids for exposure or the amount of the chemical inside their body.

 “Because it’s a hormone disruptor.
 It can affect our body at extremely low levels,” Chaing said.

-Bradman said parents shouldn’t be afraid, but knowledge is power.
-He said parents can try to limit exposure, and the CEH believes that begins with buying organic.
+Bradman said parents shouldn’t be frighted by the CEH findings, but noted that knowledge is power.
+He said parents with concerns can try to limit exposure, and the CEH believes that begins with buying organic.

 “Buy organic food whenever possible,” Chaing said.
-“It is expensive.
-You know you try to just make choices when you can.”
+“It is expensive, (but parents can) try to just make good choices when (they) can.”

-They also encourage parents to talk to their schools about buying organic produce and avoiding chemical weed killers on campus.
+CEH also encourage parents to talk to their schools about buying organic food and avoiding chemical weed killers on campus.

 “The good news is schools are starting to pass policies to phase out the use of glyphosate on school grounds,” Chaing said.